yonginscv/BrainyAI/README.md

 All chat history, settings, and login data are securely stored locally on your device.
 We never collect or access this information from our servers.

-To enhance your BrainyAI experience, we gather anonymous usage data using GA4 that helps us understand user preferences and optimize our product.
-This data includes:

-- Frequency and duration of AI bot prompts (without capturing prompt content)
-- Response length and usage patterns (without capturing response content)

-This anonymous usage data is essential for continuous improvement and does not reveal any personally identifiable information.

 <br>
 <br>